archanaraj-m/Ansible/notes/interview.md

 It is easy to learn and understand since Ansible tasks are written in YAML.
 Unlike other tools, most of which are procedural, Ansible is declarative; it defines the desired state and fulfills the requirements needed to achieve it.
 5. What is the Ansible Galaxy?
-* Ansible galaxy is nothing but roles ,clients are created roles and send it in ansible-galaxy,and we are also created our own role and send itin galaxy
+* Ansible galaxy is nothing but roles ,clients are created roles and send it in ansible-galaxy,and we are also created our own role and send it in galaxy
 Ansible can communicate with configured clients from the command line by using the Ansible command.
 It also allows you to automate configuration by using the Ansible-playbook command.
 To create the base directory structure, you can use a tool bundled with Ansible, known as Ansible Galaxy.

 Command: ansible-galaxy init azavea.
 Packer